Top 10 Best Pixar Movies

 1 Toy Story

-It's a good movie and coincidently, it was first released in the year when I was born 1995.
-I have fond memories of this movie and without this movie, I'll never even think of pursuing animation and story development in my career path
+It's a good movie, and coincidentally, it was first released in the year when I was born: 1995.
+I have fond memories of this movie, and without it, I would never have even thought of pursuing animation and story development in my career path.

 I love this movie.
-It's my favourite.
-It has a great story, amazing animation and memorable characters.
+It's my favorite.
+It has a great story, amazing animation, and memorable characters.
 I also really love the songs.
-In my opinion this is not only the best Pixar movies, but also the best ANIMATED movie.
-It's the best along with Toy Story 2 and 3
+In my opinion, this is not only the best Pixar movie but also the best animated movie.
+It's the best, along with Toy Story 2 and 3.

 2 The Incredibles

-This movie has Sam L. Jackson in it. enough said.
-But, to be honest, this movie has fantastic animation, likable and relate-able characters, clever dialogue, and a good metaphor, what with their personalities and actions relating to their powers.
-Bob has to be strong to support his family, Helen is mother, stretching from doing one thing to another, Dashal is an energetic child, and Violet wants to be unseen and tries to shut people out.
+This movie has Sam L. Jackson in it - enough said.
+But, to be honest, this movie has fantastic animation, likable and relatable characters, clever dialogue, and a good metaphor, what with their personalities and actions relating to their powers.
+Bob has to be strong to support his family, Helen is a mother, stretching from doing one thing to another, Dash is an energetic child, and Violet wants to be unseen and tries to shut people out.

-On a side note, The incredibles is the first movie in which the human characters don't look like plastic dolls.
-They had the human animtion down just right, and what do they do next?
-They make a movie about cars with faces. which is creative, but, the movie wasn't all that great.
+On a side note, The Incredibles is the first movie in which the human characters don't look like plastic dolls.
+They had the human animation down just right, and what do they do next?
+They make a movie about cars with faces.
+Which is creative, but the movie wasn't all that great.

-The Incredibles in my opinion is the best pixar movie due to the fact that it doubles as a kids film and a film for maturer audiences thanks to its old spy movie feel, the realistic family dynamic between Helen and Bob, Bobs mid-life crisis and the scene where Bob finds out that a fanboy he rejected 15 years ago killed almost all of his colleagues and friends.
-Plus add to that one of pixars best original scores and there you have the best pixar movie.
-In my opinion of course.
+The Incredibles, in my opinion, is the best Pixar movie due to the fact that it doubles as a kids' film and a film for more mature audiences, thanks to its old spy movie feel, the realistic family dynamic between Helen and Bob, Bob's mid-life crisis, and the scene where Bob finds out that a fanboy he rejected 15 years ago killed almost all of his colleagues and friends.
+Plus, add to that one of Pixar's best original scores and there you have the best Pixar movie.
+In my opinion, of course.

 3 Finding Nemo

-I loved this movie when I was little and I will admit that even at 15, I still sometimes watch it.
-Marlin may have been a bit overprotective over Nemo, but that was pretty much the whole point of the movie and it shows how much he cares for him.
-I think it has the best and most touching story out of any Pixar movie, as well as amazing animation and soundtrack.
-I also thought the actors/actresses fit their characters perfectly and couldn't imagine them being voiced by anyone else, especially Dory who almost everyone knows by this point is voiced by Ellen DeGeneres.
+I loved this movie when I was little, and I will admit that even at 15, I still sometimes watch it.
+Marlin may have been a bit overprotective over Nemo, but that was pretty much the whole point of the movie, and it shows how much he cares for him.
+I think it has the best and most touching story out of any Pixar movie, as well as amazing animation and a soundtrack.
+I also thought the actors/actresses fit their characters perfectly and couldn't imagine them being voiced by anyone else, especially Dory, who almost everyone knows by this point is voiced by Ellen DeGeneres.
 I loved "Toy Story" as well, but this to me is timeless.

 Yikes!
-Takling about Peach (princess) and Mario on that list and Dot playing against tails, that's Nintendo and Sega not Pixar!
-Not only the retro fanboys (people who think old Mario Kart is better than new Mario Kart) invaded the video games list, but they are also invading Pixar lists too :(
+Talking about Peach (Princess) and Mario on that list and Dot playing against Tails, that's Nintendo and Sega, not Pixar!
+Not only have the retro fanboys (people who think the old Mario Kart is better than the new Mario Kart) invaded the video games list, but they are also invading Pixar lists too. :(

 4 Monsters, Inc.

 This movie was twisty, if anything.
 It had quite a clever plot that kept on taking unexpected turns.
-Discovering that Mr. Waterson secretly ran a conspiracy behind the company, or that Randle wasn't actually motivated by having a scare record, but something more sinister, or that everything the monsters feared is based on a lie, or especially the twist ending, where an alternative that saved the company was discovered.
-The plot is so cleverly written this way, it really leads you on a rollar coaster of twists and turns.
+Discovering that Mr. Waternoose secretly ran a conspiracy behind the company, or that Randall wasn't actually motivated by having a scare record, but something more sinister, or that everything the monsters feared was based on a lie, or especially the twist ending, where an alternative that saved the company was discovered.
+The plot is so cleverly written this way, it really leads you on a roller coaster of twists and turns.

 5 Up

-I remember seeing this movie twice in theaters when I was 9 years old, and it has since then remained my favorite stand-alone Pixar movie (Toy Story 1-3 of course is still the best of them all).
-It has a strange and bizarre concept of a house floating all the way to South America starring an old man, a talking dog, a boy scout, and a dodo bird, and that's part of what made the film so amazing.
-Seeing the opening 10 minutes of Carl's marriage with Ellie barely had any words to it, but the fact that it was able to tell such an emotional and tear jerking story using very little dialogue really caught my attention.
-Of course, this is Pixar, so expect outstanding visuals, creative storytelling, lovable characters, catchy soundtrack, and plenty of great comedy, and this movie has all of that!
-Well done Pixar!
+I remember seeing this movie twice in theaters when I was 9 years old, and it has since then remained my favorite stand-alone Pixar movie (Toy Story 1-3, of course, is still the best of them all).
+It has a strange and bizarre concept: a house floating all the way to South America, starring an old man, a talking dog, a boy scout, and a dodo bird.
+That's part of what made the film so amazing.
+Seeing the opening 10 minutes of Carl's marriage with Ellie barely had any words to it, but the fact that it was able to tell such an emotional and tear-jerking story using very little dialogue really caught my attention.
+Of course, this is Pixar, so expect outstanding visuals, creative storytelling, lovable characters, a catchy soundtrack, and plenty of great comedy - and this movie has all of that!
+Well done, Pixar!
 Well done!

 6 Wall-E

 I think this movie is a lot better than what many remember it to be.
 It had a great motivational story with a bold message that it really pushed throughout the movie.
-The apocalyptic future world was something that made it thrilling in a way, everything felt at high stakes, making every decision that was made feel significant.
-It also presented quite a tough dilemma for the human on the colonists ship, one that really has them and you thinking.
+The apocalyptic future world was something that made it thrilling in a way.
+Everything felt at high stakes, making every decision that was made feel significant.
+It also presented quite a tough dilemma for the humans on the colonists' ship, one that really has them - and you - thinking.
 The fact that this all spawned from the problem of product waste really encourages you to be greener and more eco-friendly.

 7 Toy Story 3

-Like Finding Dory, this was a sequel that was sensible to make, (there are some movie sequels I know that feel like it is just being milked out), because it continued on something that was left unanswered before.
-For Finding Dory, it give the answer to Dory's backstory, and for this one, it expanded on the inevitable problem the toys discussed in the last movie: Andy growing up.
+Like Finding Dory, this was a sequel that was sensible to make, unlike some movie sequels that feel like they are just being milked out.
+It continued something that was left unanswered before.
+For Finding Dory, it gave the answer to Dory's backstory, and for this one, it expanded on the inevitable problem the toys discussed in the last movie: Andy growing up.
 This was the kind of sequel that needed to happen in order to provide more satisfaction to the overall story, rather than trying to make a sequel to a movie that already had satisfying ends.

-While watching this movie I'm pretty sure I cried 5 times.
-This is just a sad story and I'd be happy if it ended there.
-But there's a TOY STORY 4 that's been released.
-Haven't watched it yet but definitely will to see if it was really that necessary or if it was just a waste of money.
+While watching this movie, I'm pretty sure I cried 5 times.
+This is just a sad story, and I'd be happy if it ended there.
+But there's a Toy Story 4 that's been released.
+I haven't watched it yet but definitely will, to see if it was really necessary or if it was just a waste of money.
 But this movie is definitely awesome.
-Wonderful animation that follows a thrilling story-line.
-Memorable characters saying good by for the penultimate time.
+Wonderful animation follows a thrilling storyline.
+Memorable characters are saying goodbye for the penultimate time.

 8 Toy Story 2

 Toy Story is like the original Star Wars movie because this movie is the Empire Strikes Back of the trilogy.
 It's so great I can't even fit all of its greatness into this comment.
-The theme about everything coming to an end and whether we should accept it sooner or wait it out is a very mature dilemma and probably the best in the pixar movies.
+The theme about everything coming to an end and whether we should accept it sooner or wait it out is a very mature dilemma and probably the best in the Pixar movies.
 The visuals in the movie are purely stunning.
-The airport scene, Al's Toy Barn, and the scene where Woody gets restored are imprinted in my mind forever and they could be a short on their own.
-Jesse's back story rivals that of Up's first 10 minutes of heartbreaking-ness.
+The airport scene, Al's Toy Barn, and the scene where Woody gets restored are imprinted in my mind forever and could be shorts on their own.
+Jessie's backstory rivals that of Up's first 10 minutes of heartbreaking-ness.
 It should be higher if not number one.
 Ratatouille should be higher too.

 9 Inside Out

-Has such a good message about how we need all emotions not just joy and represents it extremely well.
-It also has loveable characters and to make a good story it is an absolute necessity to have good characters that the audience will relate to or admire.
-It also (of course) has a lot of emotion which makes an interesting movie.
-There's too much to talk about this amazing movie and if I were to talk about the scenery it would take about an hour since the imagination in this is too much to handle.
-I don't think Pixar will ever top this movie and if it does, Pixar would have basically conquered the world.
-Congrats to you Pixar for not only making one of the best Disney movies, but also make one of the best movies in film making history!
+It has such a good message about how we need all emotions, not just joy, and represents it extremely well.
+It also has lovable characters, and to make a good story, it is an absolute necessity to have good characters that the audience will relate to or admire.
+It also (of course) has a lot of emotion, which makes an interesting movie.
+There's too much to talk about with this amazing movie, and if I were to talk about the scenery, it would take about an hour since the imagination in this is too much to handle.
+I don't think Pixar will ever top this movie, and if it does, Pixar would have basically conquered the world.
+Congrats to you, Pixar, for not only making one of the best Disney movies but also making one of the best movies in film-making history!

-It's official, Inside Out is now my new favourite Disney movie of all time, putting Big Hero 6 in second place.
-I've only watched the film twice, and I gotta say, nothing has made me love a film that quick after watching it the first time.
+It's official, Inside Out is now my new favorite Disney movie of all time, putting Big Hero 6 in second place.
+I've only watched the film twice, and I have to say, nothing has made me love a film that quickly after watching it the first time.
 Seriously, what's not to love about Inside Out?
 Everything about it is absolutely A-grade worthy.
-The animation, the visuals, the voice casting, the humour, the drama, EVERYTHING!
-This is a film that I would definitely watch over and over and over again and still love it.
+The animation, the visuals, the voice casting, the humor, the drama, EVERYTHING!
+This is a film that I would definitely watch over and over again and still love it.
 It's that brilliant!

 P.S.
-Sorry BH6, your days in the top of my list are over.
+Sorry BH6, your days at the top of my list are over.
 Inside Out all the way.
 Period.

 10 Ratatouille

-1. Ratatoille because he is a rat and he is friends with a human 2.
-Wall-e it shows how much humans are polluting the earth 3.
-Finding nemo marlin and dory go all across the sea to save a little cute fish 4.
-Toy story 3 it shows how much toys care for their owners 5.
-The incredibles funny story of a superhero family 6.
-Toy story amazing story and just love you got a friend in me song 7.
-Up up has a romance tragedy funny moments action and more but still ratatouille kicks buttux hello!
+1. Ratatouille because he is a rat and he is friends with a human.
+2. Wall-E because it shows how much humans are polluting the earth.
+3. Finding Nemo because Marlin and Dory go all across the sea to save a little cute fish.
+4. Toy Story 3 because it shows how much toys care for their owners.
+5. The Incredibles for its funny story of a superhero family.
+6. Toy Story for its amazing story and the You've Got a Friend in Me song.
+7. Up because it has romance, tragedy, funny moments, action, and more, but still, Ratatouille kicks butt.
+Hello!

 The Contenders